leesjensen/cs260-w2022/www/node/node-n5-full-stack/README.md

 npm start
 ```

-Alternatively if you are using VS Code, you can press F5 to start a debug session (complete with the ability to have breakpoints) and then select `Node.js` to
+Alternatively, if you are using VS Code, you can press F5 to start a debug session (complete with the ability to have breakpoints) and then select `Node.js` to start debugging your server when prompted.

-Check to make sure you can view the generated contenct by pointing your browser to `localhost:3000`.
+Check to make sure you can view the generated content by pointing your browser to `http://localhost:3000`.
-start your server when prompted.

-Stop the server by pressing `CTRL-C` if you started your server from the terminal, or `SHIFT-F5` to stop it if you started it from VS Code.
+Stop the server by pressing `CTRL-C`, if you started your server from the terminal, or `SHIFT-F5` to stop it if you started it from VS Code.

 Take a look at the JavaScript file `bin/www`.
-This code lanches our HTTP server and is what is called when you first run run `npm start`.
-Files in the `public` directory will be served by the node server because we are using the express middleware defined in `app.js`.
+This code lanches our HTTP server and is what is called when you first run `npm start`.
+Files in the `public` directory will be served by the node server because we are using the `express.static` middleware defined in `app.js`.

 ```js
 app.use(express.static(path.join(__dirname, 'public')));